 \subsection{Quadratic corrections}

-In this section, we introduce two types of corrective steps for the CFW algorithm, which are especially suited for quadratic problems: Quadratic~Correction~LP~(QC-LP) and Quadratic~Correction~MNP~(QC-MNP).
-Here, we assume that $f$ is a convex quadratic function, i.e., can be written as $ f(\vx) = \frac{1}{2} \langle \vx, \mA \vx \rangle + \langle \vb, \vx \rangle + c, $ with $\mA \in \R^{n \times n}$ a symmetric positive semidefinite matrix.
-This can be extended to general finite-dimensional Hilbert spaces in which case $\mA$ is a symmetric linear operator.
+In this section, we introduce two types of corrective steps for the CFW algorithm that are especially suited for quadratic problems: Quadratic~Correction~LP~(QC-LP) and Quadratic~Correction~MNP~(QC-MNP).
+Here, we assume that $f$ is a convex quadratic function, i.e., can be written as $ f(\vx) = \frac{1}{2} \langle \vx, \mA \vx \rangle + \langle \vb, \vx \rangle + c, $ where $\mA$ is a symmetric positive semidefinite matrix.
+This can be extended to general finite-dimensional Hilbert spaces, in which case $\mA$ is a symmetric linear operator.

-The Quadratic Corrections (QC) are inspired by the FCFW algorithm which solves the minimization problem~$\min_{\vx \in \conv(S)} f(\vx)$ in each iteration.
-Unfortunately, minimizing quadratic functions over polytopes such as $\conv(S)$ is computationally demanding (we discuss it in Remark~\ref{remark: minimizing quadratic over convex hull}).
-To circumvent this difficulty, the QC algorithms instead exploit the finiteness of $S$ and relax this problem into minimizing the function~$f$ over the \emph{affine hull} of~$S$,
+The quadratic corrections are inspired by FCFW, which solves the minimization problem~$\min_{\vx \in \conv(S)} f(\vx)$ in each iteration.
+Unfortunately, minimizing quadratic functions over polytopes such as $\conv(S)$ is computationally demanding (we discuss this in \cref{remark: minimizing quadratic over convex hull}).
+To circumvent this difficulty, the QC algorithms instead exploit the finiteness of the active set $S$ and relax this problem into minimizing the function~$f$ over the \emph{affine} hull of~$S$,